mccartyp/govee-discovery/README.md

 ## Notes

 - MAC address resolution is best-effort and typically unavailable across routed VLANs.
-- This project is intentionally discovery-only; operational control belongs in a separate module.
+- This project includes basic LAN control for testing; full operational control can live in a separate module.

 ---

 ## License

 MIT